 Your work means the world!

 Chile is a country with a stable economy and politics.
 On average, Chile can keep up with other OECD countries.
 Unfortunately, the average does not say much about the real situation of the big portion of Chile’s population.
 The wealth is extremely unevenly distributed: While some can afford any luxury and live more comfortable than you may imagine, a large part of the population lives in poverty.
-Particularly bad is the situation in case of illness, because it can be fast that a family has to borrow for years for the medical expenses.
+Particularly bad is the situation in case of illness, because it can be fast that a family has to take loans for years for the medical expenses.
 Although the situation has improved in recent years, the gap between poor and rich is unfortunately still huge.
 Only with the help of volunteers from abroad can many social projects, environmental protection and animal welfare programs be kept going.
-Many bitterly necessary aid projects for humans, animals and the environment can only start and survive thanks to this help.
+Many bitterly necessary community based volunteer projects for humans, animals and the environment can only start and survive thanks to this help.
 Your cooperation is worth it for those in need in Chile, whether you are in a hospital, a school, a children's home or an environmental project.
-Animal welfare would often "go down the back" without volunteers, as there are so many other problems that need to be fixed that funding for animal welfare projects is difficult to find.
+Animal welfare would often "go down the back" without collaboration by volunteers, as there are so many other problems that need to be fixed that funding for animal welfare projects is difficult to find.
 Also in this area you can make an important difference.

 A longer stay abroad is a good way to get to know yourself better.
 Many people only realize abroad how "unwordly" they actually are or what undiscovered, yet hardly used, talents they have.
 One also gets to know and admit one's own weaknesses in such a situation.
 Many volunteers tell us about these experiences of "self-finding" and their individual development.
 The fact that you can manage your own network in a foreign environment leads to wonderful experiences of success that strengthen self-esteem.
 The living together with strange people in host families or volunteer houses also promotes social skills.
 So, a stay abroad extends your horizons and makes a positive impact on your personality!

-Tolerance wants to be learned
+Tolerance needs to be learned

 Teach and learn